collinsevan/mindful-moments/README.md

 ## Deployment

+### How the site was deployed

+- From the Github repository, I set up Github pages from the main branch.
-- The website is currently deployed at [Add Your Deployment Link Here]
+- The website is currently deployed at [https://collinsevan.github.io/mindful-moments/index.html]

+## Credits

+- I took inspiration from code institutes and Ana greaves love running project for the cover text and benefits but put my spin on it by using a center image and a grid layout. [https://github.com/Code-Institute-Org/love-running-2.0]

+- I used a meditation video from the 'Great Meditaion' channel on youtube. [https://www.youtube.com/embed/ssss7V1_eyA]

 ---

 **Note:** This README focuses on the front-end aspects of the Mindful Moments website as observed in the provided HTML and CSS.
-If there are additional backend features or functionalities, please provide details so they can be included in the README.